Presence = Performance?

 Often, especially in Germany, but unfortunately is still the attitude: Who works at home or in the cafe or elsewhere, is lazy.
 Part time is still the career hiccup, because the people do not full.
-With confidence said: I have one or the other Chef suspected that he does not feel enough boss when the staff are not there ...
+With confidence said: I have one or the other Manager suspected that he does not feel enough boss if the employees are not there ...

 The fact that it is especially productive for creative workers, then to work when the ideas are there (which sometimes can be in the middle of the night), instead of slavishly sticking to fixed working hours, is gradually getting around.

 But I was a little surprised when the law firm Heuking Kühn Lüer Wojtek sent me a press release in which she announced her new flexible working time model for lawyers - including the creation of home office workplaces.
 A step in the right direction?
 The result reads like this:

 The aim of the part-time offer is to offer a flexible model for lawyers who want to temporarily reduce their working hours without having to do without working on interesting mandates in a large business law firm.
 The part-time model also offers young lawyers the opportunity to be flexible in terms of time while continuing to provide the best possible support to their clients ...
 The flexibility in terms of time in this model is supported by the establishment of home office workplaces.